File Operations in Perl¶

 }

-for the variables.
+Note that we're using our instead of my for the variables.
 This is because

-creates a lexical variable for the current scope only,
+they're global, and my creates a lexical variable for the current scope only,

 and won't be recognized by the diamond operator.

-would also work for this operation.
+Using local would also work for this operation.
 This method is probably

-better, since it doesn't modify the global ARGV
+better, since it doesn't modify the global ARGV.

 #!/usr/bin/env perl